 Elementary School

-Students with diagnosed and documented special needs whose psycho-educational report is less than three years old, are eligible for accommodations.
-The class conference decides which accommodations are appropriate for the particular student, these are documented and the parents receive a copy of the accommodations page.
-A copy is also given to each of the student’s teachers and is updated annually.
+- The class conference decides which accommodations are appropriate for the particular student, these are documented and the parents receive a copy of the accommodations page.
+Each of the student’s teachers reviews the accommodations plan and has access to the plans.

 High School